otrv4/otrv4/otrv4.md

 **Bob:**

-* Validates that `G2a` and `G3a` are on the curve Ed448, that they are in the correct group, and that they do not degenerate.
+* Validates that `G2a` and `G3a` are on the curve Ed448, that they are in the correct group and that they do not degenerate.
 * Picks random values `b2` and `b3` in `Z_q`.
 * Picks random values `r2`, `r3`, `r4`, `r5` and `r6` in `Z_q`.
 * Computes `G2b = G * b2` and `G3b = G * b3`.